thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-Note that the mixer control object has it's name set in the pga widget class definition.
-But, ideally we want to give the mixer control a new name whenever a new pga widget object is instantiated.
-This can be achieved as follows:
+Note that the mixer control object has its name set in the pga widget class definition.
+But, ideally, we want to give the mixer control a new name whenever a new pga widget object is instantiated.
+You can do it like this:

 .. code-block:: bash